adamwong246/adamwong246.github.io/source/partials/_resume.md

 ## Technical Skills

 * Ruby on Rails
-* Devise, RailsAdmin, Rspec, Cucumber
+* Rspec and Cucumber
-* MySQL, SQLite, PostgreSQL
+* Git and SQL
-* HTML, HAML, SLIM, CSS, SASS, JSON, Javascript/Coffeescript, Jquery
+* HTML, CSS, JS, jQuery
-* Git, Github, Heroku and Amazon services
+* Github, Heroku and Amazon services
 * Java and Android
 * BDD and TDD methodologies
 * Certified Scrum Master